Louis Feuillée: Other voyages

 In 1724, on his fourth and last voyage, he travelled to the Canary Islands and determined the position of the meridian at Hierro.

 Feuillée's monster

 Feuillée scientifically described many South American plants for the first time.
-He also described a monster born of a ewe that he was permitted to see in Buenos Aires:
+He also described a cyclopian sheep that he was permitted to see in Buenos Aires.
+This sheep became later known as Feuillée's monster:

-"The monster which is shown in the figure appeared in Buenos Aires on 26 August.
+The monster which is shown in the figure appeared in Buenos Aires on 26 August.
 The contrast of three resemblances which it had, that of a child, a horse, and a calf, surprised all who saw it.
 I asked the person who showed it to me if I could examine it in order to describe it faithfully, but he never allowed me to do this.
 I examined it from quite close and drew its principal traits without his noticing.
 As soon as I returned to my room, having all the information about the monster vividly in my memory, it furnished what was missing from the drawing.
-I completed it and represented it in its natural color."
+I completed it and represented it in its natural color.